Direct Hidden Single

 By the rules of Sudoku, once a digit is placed in a cell, that same digit cannot appear again in any other cell in the same row, column, or box.
 This gives us a method of elimination: for a given digit, we can look at every cell where that digit is already placed and rule out all empty cells that share a row, column, or box with it.
 After that, only the remaining uneliminated cells can still contain that digit.

-For example, in the grid below, consider digit
+For example, in the grid below, focus on digit

 In the example above, if we look at row

-This elimination pattern resembles the cross-hatched shading used in drawing, so it is called cross-hatching.
+This pattern of crossed-out cells resembles the cross-hatched shading used in drawing, so it is called cross-hatching.

 Direct Hidden Singles can also appear in a column or a box.
-Using the same grid, if we consider digit
+For example, in the grid below, if we focus on digit